 In part 1, Uchiha Sasuke from Naruto starts out as The Rival, but quickly descends to Ineffectual Loner.
 He is introduced as a grim and solitary prodigy at the Ninja Academy with a special inherited power that should make him all but invincible.
 Other characters admire and are intimidated by his skill, while women swoon over his good looks.
 He then goes on to get bailed out of every major fight by Naruto.
 With the start of part 2, however, he has become something of a subversion - now that he really has split himself off from the protagonist he has become one of the most powerful ninja in the series, not through the power of friendship but through fighting alone.

-He heads back towards being a straight example from about his fight with Itachi onwards, as he only got out of that because the fight was thrown, he goes back to being bailed out by his new team in his next fight, and it generally seems as if he's never going to achieve anything he aims for.
+He heads back towards being a straight example from about his fight with Itachi onwards, as he only got out of that because the fight was thrown, he goes back to being bailed out by his new team in his next fight though he fought Danzo alone, it was mainly thanks to Karin continually supplying him information through the fight that he won, and it generally seems as if he's never going to achieve anything he aims for.

-Except then he promptly owns and kills Danzo, ditches his team, and gets anotherpower upgrade.
+Except then he promptly ditches his team, and gets anotherpower upgrade.
 As with just about every other trope, Sasuke keeps us guessing on this one.

 The X-Laws from Shaman King are an entire team of ineffectual loners.